 My daughter did not cry, would not cry.
 She did not shout her frustration to the heavens, she did not curse her turn of fortune.
-Instead, she took the previously forgotten fish from her pocket and threw it away from her in the direction of the only other living thing there, a raucous pelican that seemed to be mocking her.
+Instead, she took the previously forgotten fish from her pocket and threw it at the only other living thing there, a raucous pelican that seemed to be mocking her.
 Squawk!
 Greedily, noisily, the bird snatched the fat fish from out of the air, and as it did so, something fell from its beak onto the sand.
 It sparkled as it lay there, shiny and metallic.
 As the bird flew away, Rosella went to see what had fallen.
 She took it.
 It was a whistle made of silver, although how the bird had come by it will always be a mystery.